BOJ under pressure as some board members question inflation target

 Many on the BOJ's nine-person board said the 2 percent price target can be met assuming a gradual increase in oil prices.
 But if oil prices remain low, more policy makers could start to openly question the central bank's policy framework.

-The BOJ kept monetary policy steady at the January meeting and expanded a programme aimed at encouraging banks to boost lending.
+The BOJ kept monetary policy steady at the January meeting and expanded a program aimed at encouraging banks to boost lending.

 In a quarterly review of its long-term forecasts in January, the BOJ cut its core consumer inflation projection to 1.0 percent for fiscal 2015 from an estimate 1.7 percent issued three months ago, largely due to the global oil price slump.